-The Office of Student Affairs (OSA) is located in the Dean's Office in the School of Engineering, 135 Huang.
-Come to us to
+The Engineering Office of Student Affairs is located in the Huang Engineering Center Room 135.
+Come to us to:

 - Get help with school-level policies or procedures

-- File an academic petition to transfer credit to your UG major
+- Submit an academic petition for a requirement exception or to apply transfer credits to your UG major

-- Get answers on prep for undergraduate graduation
+- Get answers about preparing for undergraduate graduation

-- Pick up a copy of the UG Engineering Handbook
+- Pick up a printed copy of the Handbook for Undergraduate Engineering Programs

 The School of Engineering invests in a broad range of recruitment and retention programs geared towards increasing the breadth and diversity of engineering.
-Go to the EDP site for information on the Summer Session Grant, Accelerated Calculus, Opportunity Job Fair, and other programs of interest to current undergraduates.
-Find also pre-college and graduate level programs, as well as links to student groups, such as the diversity societies.
+Go to the EDP site for information on the Summer Session Grant, Additional Calculus for Engineers program, Opportunity Job Fair, Graduate Professional and Peer Advising program, and other programs of interest to future, incoming, and current students.

-Get a head start on life after Stanford by making an early connection to our Career Resources Center (CDC) – you are encouraged to register during your frosh year to keep abreast of upcoming workshops, career fairs, and other offerings of interest.
-The CDC offers invaluable career planning services, but also can connect you with the perfect internship, with alumni in your field of interest, or with a summer job.
-Student job and internship listings or links, including the SoE programs in China, can also be found on the Jobs & Internships page.
+Get a head start on life after Stanford by making a connection to BEAM: Bridging Education, Ambition & Meaningful Work – you are encouraged to register during your frosh year to keep abreast of upcoming workshops, career fairs, and other offerings of interest.
+BEAM offers invaluable career planning services, but also can connect you with the perfect internship, with alumni in your field of interest, or with a summer job.